-When it comes to fresh new haircut trends, we've got choices.
-There's the stylish 'Sachel' (a cross between the messy shag and the heavily-layered Rachel cut of the '90s), the Italian bob (a chunky-ended, neck-grazing style best worn in your hair's natural wave), and the curly crop (a super-short style, which looks great on curls).
+When it comes to fresh new haircut trends, we're certainly spoilt for choice.
+There's the stylish 'Sachel' (a cross between the messy shag and the heavily layered Rachel cut of the '90s), the Italian bob (a chunky-ended, neck-grazing style best worn in your hair's natural wave) and the curly crop (a super short style, which looks great on curls).

 As we segue into autumn, our obsession with voluminous hair shows no sign of slowing down.
-If you aren't keen on layers, and you don't want to take off too much length, TikTok's subtle U-shape haircut is your best bet for achieving max fullness.
+If you aren't keen on layers and you don't want to lop off inches, TikTok's subtle U-shape haircut might be your best bet at creating that covetable fullness.

 @thelucycao Reply to @monamike my hairstylist did her thing. save this for reference >> I asked for soft layers all the way around, a nice ‘U’ shape for fullness and an overall trim to get rid of dead ends.
 And no curtain bangs!! #summerhair #longlayers #healthyhaircheck #longhaircut #hair360 #hairtok ♬ Jaydon Lewis kiss it better amapiano remix - Lejeàñ 🕶

 What is the U-shape haircut?